nylas/eslint-plugin-svelte3/README.md

 # eslint-plugin-svelte3

-An ESLint plugin for Svelte v3 components.
+A fork of An ESLint plugin for Svelte v3 components.

 ## Features